TheOdinProject/curriculum/intermediate_html_css/intermediate_html_concepts/svgs.md

 - [What is the `xmlns` attribute?](#anatomy-of-an-svg)
 - [What are some situations where you *wouldn't* want to use SVG?](#drawbacks)
 - [What are the benefits of "inlining" your SVGs?
 What are the drawbacks?](#embedding-svgs)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- If you want to get started making your own or editing SVGs, you'll want some sort of visual editor like [Yann Armelin's SVG path editor](https://yqnn.github.io/svg-path-editor).
-It's great for tinkering around with simpler SVGs but not designed for complex graphics.